 Restoration project implementation continues.
 Although the initial restoration project of a tributary to Joe's Branch performed very well, targeted restoration areas experienced significantly more erosion.
 As a result, additional engineering was required for Joe's Branch, pushing back restoration to April 2015.
 JB Phase II was substantially completed in August, 2015, and GSA monitoring indicated a 90-99% downstream reduction in sediment loads.
-Design is complete and construction contracts awarded for restoration of three additional stream reaches and two stormwater management facilities to complete Joe's Branch restoration activities.
-Engineering and design for restoration of Tiawasee Creek, managed by the City of Daphne and funded jointly through CIAP and the MBNEP NFWF GEBF grant were completed and a construction contract awarded prior to the end of 2015.
-With design completed for D'Olive Creek tributary D4-D6, downstream of I-10, construction will be bid to begin when ALDOT work at the I-10 culverts is completed later in 2016.
-Designs for restoration of tributary DA3 has been initiated with construction expected in late 2016.
+In 2016, three Joe's Branch tributaries - J4-1, J4-2, and JA - and an existing stormwater retention pond, JSMF, were restored and substantially completed, along with a new retention pond in an Alabama Power easement at Westminster Village, JBSMF.
+Restoration of Tiawasee Creek, managed by the City of Daphne and funded jointly through CIAP and the MBNEP NFWF GEBF grant was begun in January and completed in April, 2016.
+Contractors immediately mobilized to D'Olive Creek tributary D4-D6, downstream of I-10 on Malbis Plantation property, to begin restoration of the 2,000-foot reach, substantially completed in August.
+D'Olive Creek tributary DA3, east of County Road 13 on Malbis property, was begun in January and substantially completed in February, 2017.
+D'Olive tributary DAE, south of U. S. Highway 90, will go to construction in spring, 2017.
+Tributaries DAF, DAF-1, and DAF-Melody Loop are currently in design with construction expected to begin in 2017.

-Mon Louis Island/Fowl River Watershed - At the end of 2013, MBNEP was awarded a \$2.05M grant from the GEBF to undertake a sediment loading analysis to identify areas of erosion concern, prepare a comprehensive management plan for Fowl River watershed and stabilize the tip of Mon Louis Island at the mouth of the river, creating up to 7 acres of marsh.
-The sediment analysis was completed, and a draft watershed management plan was delivered for comment.
+Mon Louis Island/Fowl River Watershed - At the end of 2013, MBNEP was awarded a \$2.05M grant from the GEBF to undertake a sediment loading analysis to identify areas of erosion concern, prepare a comprehensive management plan for Fowl River watershed and stabilize the tip of Mon Louis Island at the mouth of the river, creating up to seven acres of marsh.
+The sediment analysis was completed, and a final watershed management plan was delivered in April, 2016.

 The proposed tip restoration strategy included dredging the Fowl River channel and beneficially using that material to support the project.
 As part of the initial design, an Alternatives Evaluation was prepared, comparing different designs, materials, and footprints for the restoration, with creation of a rock sill as the preferred alternative.
 Concurrently, an investigation of sediment quality was conducted at the mouth of the river and within the channel.
 Based on findings of poor quality, project development depended on finding a suitable and financially feasible sediment source.
 With \$800,000 available from a State Deepwater Horizon Impact Grant facilitated by Senator Bill Hightower, a plan was developed to borrow suitable material from the nearby Fowl River Open Water Disposal Area to create over four acres of marsh to restore the tip to its 1995 footprint, followed by DWHI Grant-funded dredging of the shallow Fowl River navigation channel to replace material borrowed from the FROWDA.
-An amendment to the NFWF GEBF grant to \$2.85M was sought and approved by NFWF, and permitting requirement submission was completed in late 2015.
-Permit receipt is pending.
+An amendment to the NFWF GEBF grant to \$2.85M was sought and approved by NFWF, and a permit was received in March, 2016.
+Breakwater construction began in early July, 2016, and was completed in early September. permitting requirement submission was completed in late 2015.
+Sandy material was hydraulically pumped from the Fowl River Open Water Disposal Area behind the breakwater to an elevation of +3.5 NAVD88 to create suitable substrate for marsh creation over a one-week period.
+In mid-September, dredges moved to the Fowl River navigation channel where maintenance dredging of the neglected and shallow channel was undertaken with funding through a State Deepwater Horizon Impact Grant to refill the FROWDA borrow pit.
+Final grading, planting, and tidal creek creation will be undertaken in spring, 2017.